You are listening to the Sean Hannity Radio Show Podcast.

 And the details are this.

-When Jerry Brown in California, or the lieutenant governor of California, Gavin Newsom becomes governor, and they go hard-left Bernie Obama Hillary care, and they bankrupt the state, and they misappropriate the funds, and they can't possibly sustain whatever it is that they build.
+When Jerry Brown in California or the lieutenant governor of California, Gavin Newsom, becomes governor and they go hard left Bernie Obama Hillary care and they bankrupt the state and they misappropriate the funds and they can't possibly sustain whatever it is that they build.

-And unless there's some type of restriction that they can't come back hat in hand, and they got to fund the rest of it, and and they got to be responsible for their bad decisions.
+And unless there's some type of restriction that they can't come back hat in hand and they got to fund the rest of it, and they got to be responsible for their bad decisions, I'm not on board with this.

 So now you're saying to yourself, Hannity, you're only asking for half a loaf here.

-That's only that's not what we signed up for.
+That's only, that's not what we signed up for.

-No, we should have been talking about creative co-ops health care savings accounts and solutions.
+No, we should have been talking about creative co-ops, healthcare savings accounts, and solutions.

-I'm you know, what can I tell you?
+What can I tell you?

 They've squandered all of this time, but there's still an opportunity to do a lot of good things.

-Is John McCain care that last year in Arizona they saw 116% premium increase?
+Does John McCain care that last year in Arizona they saw 116% premium increase?

 Well, I've got to imagine that John McCain is aware of that.

-So we're gonna wait and see.
+So we're going to wait and see.

 I want to see what the bill is.

-Apparently, they're gonna have a hearing and they're gonna try and move towards regular order.
+Apparently, they're going to have a hearing and they're going to try and move towards regular order.

-The clock is ticking because you have the September 30th deadline as it relates to the the reconciliation only needing 50 votes.
+The clock is ticking because you have the September 30th deadline as it relates to the reconciliation only needing 50 votes.

-It's gonna be a pain in the neck because Mitch McConnell's so stubborn and foolish that all the 265 bills that Ryan and the House passed, you know, good bills like Kate Steinley's bill and Sanctuary Cities.
+It's going to be a pain in the neck because Mitch McConnell is so stubborn and foolish that all the 265 bills that Ryan and the House passed, you know, good bills like Kate Steinley's bill and Sanctuary Cities, he hasn't even begun to touch them, nor is he even staffing the federal government.

-Because literally Chuck Schumer rolls Mitch McConnell every day.
+He's so inefficient because literally Chuck Schumer rolls Mitch McConnell every day.

 And for Mitch McConnell to allow Chuck Schumer to roll him every day is it says it speaks volumes about how stupid Republicans can be at times.

-All right, I want to hit something else here, and it's one of our other top stories today, and the president's never gonna get credit for this.
+All right, I want to hit something else here, and it's one of our other top stories today.

-Now, everybody in the media had a collective meltdown over rocket man and the president using that term, and the president and the defense secretary and others saying, look, you keep firing missiles over Japan, our ally.
+And the president and the defense secretary and others saying, look, you keep firing missiles over Japan, our ally.

 You keep threatening Guam, U.S. territory.

-You keep threatening to use ICBMs and build them and put nuclear weapons on them, and you have the ability maybe in a year to reach New York City and Boston.
+And you have the ability maybe in a year to reach New York City and Boston.

 And so we've been trying through various means to pressure the North Koreans and Kim Jong-un to stand down.

-And Rocket Man seems hellbent on not wanting to be a part of the world community.
+And Rocketman seems hell-bent on not wanting to be a part of the world community.

 Hands up.